iter-tools/iter-tools/README.md

 iter([1, 2, 3, 4]) // 5, 7
 ```
-Note: it is equivalent to *pipe* but it works right to left!
+Note: it works right to left, so the first transformation used is filter and the second is map.

 ## pipe
 This is a classic composition function that can be used to assemble multiple functions that take an iterable and return an iterable.